-- 2.5.13.5.
-Non-Residential and Non-Commercial Infiltration Conditions: This exclusion does not apply to residential or commercial sites for buildings.
-This exclusion applies to applicable development sites for which post-development surface conditions do not result in concentrated stormwater flow during the 80th percentile stormwater runoff event.
-In addition, post-development surface conditions must not be projected to result in a surface water discharge from the 80th percentile stormwater runoff events.
-Specifically, the 80th percentile event must be infiltrated and not discharged as concentrated flow.
-For this exclusion to apply, a study specific to the site, watershed and/or MS4 must be conducted.
-The study must show rainfall and soil conditions present within the permitted area; must include allowable slopes, surface conditions, and ratios of impervious area to pervious area; and the permittee must accept such study as applicable within its MS4 boundaries. - 2.5.13.6.
-Land Disturbance to Undeveloped Land that will Remain Undeveloped: Permittees may exclude areas with land disturbance to undeveloped land (land with no human-made structures such as buildings or pavement) that will remain undeveloped after the site. - 2.5.13.7.
-Stream Stabilization Sites: Permittees may exclude stream stabilization sites. - 2.5.13.8.
-Trails: Permittees may exclude bike and pedestrian trails.
-Bike lanes for roadways are not included in this exclusion, unless attached to a roadway that qualifies under another exclusion in this section. - 2.5.13.9.
-Stormwater Facilities: Permittees may exclude the installation or maintenance of stormwater facilities associated with flood control and water quality, including but not limited to, flood control ponds and post-construction control measures. - 2.5.14.
-Compliance Schedule: Construction projects already planned prior to the permit effective date] are not subject to the Post-Construction Stormwater Control Measure Design Standards in the Part 2.5.8.
-These projects must still comply with the requirements of the previous permit issued in 2013.
-Projects planned after the effective date of the permit have a grace period of two years to comply with Part 2.5.8. to accommodate personnel training. - 2.5.15.
-New Development Planning Procedures for Specific Industrial Activities.
-In addition to the Control Measure Design Standards specified in Part 2.5.8, Control Measures such as oil and grease sand filters, secondary containment structures, and/or segregation of flows around pollutant hot spot areas shall be installed and maintained as practicable to reduce pollutants discharged from: - Retail gasoline outlets and fueling areas; - Restaurants and food service preparation facilities; - Automotive service and supply stores; and - Vehicle maintenance facilities. - 2.5.16.
-The annual report (See Part 5.2) must document the following information related to post-construction site stormwater runoff control: - 2.5.16.1.
-A description of the process used to ensure that all BSFB contracts initiated after the effective date of this Permit contain language which requires the installation of permanent stormwater control measures and an excerpt of applicable contract language;

-- 2.5.16.2.
-A description of the inspection and recordkeeping procedures and the assumptions provided to ensure the long-term operation and maintenance of permanent stormwater control measures; - 2.5.16.3.
-A description of training provided to appropriate permittee staff with construction planning and/or oversight duties, and other staff as deemed appropriate, to provide education on stormwater runoff, and to communicate the expectations for meeting the Control Measure Design Standards defined in Part 2.5.8; and - 2.5.16.4.
-The name or title of the person(s) responsible for coordination and implementation of the post-construction stormwater management program. - 2.6.Pollution Prevention and Good Housekeeping for Municipal-type Federal Operations.
+- Detention of the WQCV shall be a minimum of 12 hours but shall be extended as needed to meet the Control Measure requirements of this Permit.
+Evaluation of the minimum drain time shall be based on the pollutant removal mechanism and functionality of the Control Measure implemented.
+Consideration of drain time shall include maintaining vegetation necessary for operation of the Control Measure (e.g., wetland vegetation). - 2.5.9.2 Infiltration Standard: The Control Measure is designed to infiltrate, through practices such as green infrastructure, a quantity of water equal to 70 % of what the WQCV would be if all impervious area discharged without infiltration. - 2.5.9.3 Compliance Schedule: Construction projects already planned prior to the Permit effective date are not subject to the Post-Construction Stormwater Control Measure Design Standards in Part 2.5.9.
+These projects must still comply with the requirements of the previous permit issued in 2016.
+Projects planned after the effective date of the Permit have a grace period of two years to comply with Part 2.5.9 to accommodate personnel training. - 2.5.10 New Development Planning Procedures for Specific Industrial Activities.
+In addition to the Control Measure Design Standards specified in Part 2.5.9 Control Measures such as oil and grease sand filters, secondary containment structures, and/or segregation of flows around pollutant hot spot areas shall be installed and maintained as practicable to reduce pollutants discharged from: - Retail gasoline outlets and fueling areas; - Restaurants and food service preparation facilities; - Automotive service and supply stores; and - Vehicle maintenance facilities. - 2.5.11 The annual report and SWMP (See Part 4.2) must document the following information related to post- construction site stormwater runoff control: - 2.5.11.1 A description of the process used to ensure that all the Permittee contracts initiated after the effective date of this Permit contain language which requires the installation of permanent stormwater control measures and an excerpt of applicable contract language; - 2.5.11.2 A description of the inspection and recordkeeping procedures and the assumptions provided to ensure the long-term operation and maintenance of permanent stormwater control measures; - 2.5.11.3 A description of training provided to contracting officers regarding low impact development and green infrastructure; and - 2.5.11.4 The name or title of the person(s) responsible for coordination and implementation of the post-construction stormwater management program. - 2.6 Pollution Prevention and Good Housekeeping for Municipal-type Federal Operations: